 A pearl is an ulcer that is formed when an irritant, such as a parasite, enters an oyster, who responds by coating it with nacre (a crystalline substance that gives pearls their luster).
-Stress is what prompts an oyster to secrete nacre (just like stress creates human ulcers).
+Stress is what prompts an oyster to secrete nacre (just like stress worsens human ulcers).

 Because pearls naturally form in only one in 10,000 oysters and because the creation of a pearl can take up to three years, pearl-makers have devised a process called “culturing,” or cultivating, that allows them to exploit oysters faster and cheaper.